WISDEM/WEIS/docs/how_weis_viz_works.rst

 This application provides a web-based graphical user interface to visualize input/output from WEIS.
 For output visualization, the app can visualize the outputs of OpenFAST, a WEIS optimization including DLC statistics, and WISDEM (blade, cost).
-The application can also visualizae the WEIS geometry (WindIO) input, including 3D Wind Turbines Geometries and component properties of the airfoils, blade, and tower.
+The application can also visualize the WEIS geometry (WindIO) input, including 3D Wind Turbines Geometries and component properties of the airfoils, blade, and tower.

 All of the graphical objects has been generated via Plotly library, which is easy to interact, zoom, and download the plots.